ipython/ipython/docs/source/config/custommagics.rst

     # In order to actually use these magics, you must register them with a
     # running IPython.

-This code must be placed in a file that is loaded once
-    # IPython is up and running:
-    ip = get_ipython()
+    def load_ipython_extension(ipython):
+        """
+        Any nodule file that define a function named load_ipython_extension can be loaded via `load_ext` or be configured to be autoloaded by IPython at startup time.
+        """
         # You can register the class itself without instantiating it.
 IPython will
         # call the default constructor on it.
-    ip.register_magics(MyMagics)
+        ipython.register_magics(MyMagics)

 If you want to create a class with a different constructor that holds additional state, then you should always call the parent constructor and